willy-wagtail/raspberrypi-pihole/README.md

 The whitelist is installed using a python script.
 However, the pihole/pihole docker image does not include a python installation.
 So we have to run the following on the host raspberry pi itself which should have python3 installed.

 Run `git clone https://github.com/anudeepND/whitelist.git`, then `sudo python3 whitelist/scripts/whitelist.py --dir <path to /etc-pihole/ volume> --docker`

+### Change Network Router's DNS Server

+Log onto your home network's router (usually device 1 on your subnet - e.g. 192.168.0.1), and change the default server to point to the IP address of the raspberry pi running pihole.
+Instructions on how to do this will vary depending on your router.